sarajuliefrajtova/english-for-designer/07-year-in-review/index.md

 Considering that option 1 also encompasses a period when school is not in session, it represents a significantly broader timeframe.
 Consequently, I have chosen this “option”

 ## In the School I've learned:
-- Prioritizing perfection in all work you do at the expense of sleep is a method that ultimately undermines a significant portion of your health.
+- Prioritizing perfection in all work we do at the expense of sleep is a method that ultimately undermines a significant portion of our health.
+- Time-Management is an essential.